14 Beautiful Animals That Could Disappear in Your Lifetime

 Cross River gorilla

 Found in the Congo Basin, the Cross River gorilla population is somewhere between 200 and 300 because of deforestation and hunting.
 Cameroon and Nigeria are heading up the conservation effort by working with the WWF to protect the gorillas.
 A primary goal is to establish smarter practices in the timber industry.
-Making sure you’re not falling for these 23 “facts” about animals you have all wrong.
+You can also help live more harmoniously with the wildlife around you by keeping in mind these 23 “facts” about animals you have all wrong.

 Brown Bear/Windmill/Universal Images Group/REX/Shutterstock